 Surfers with more than two or three boards may be charged a 'fee', and this could apply to other items if the officials suspect that you aim to sell them in Indonesia.
 If you have nothing to declare, customs clearance is usually quick.

 Your passport must be valid for six months after your date of arrival in Indonesia.
-Since 2015 it's no longer necessary to fill out a disembarkation card on arrival.
+It's no longer necessary to fill out a disembarkation card on arrival.

-Unless you're on brief holiday, visas are the biggest headache many travellers face in their Indonesian trip.
-They are not hard to obtain, but the most common – 30 days – is very short for such a big place.
-Many travellers find even the 60-day visa restrictive.
+Visas are not hard to obtain, but the most common – 30 days – is short for such a big country.
+Even the 60-day visa can feel restrictive.

 No matter what type of visa you are going to use, your passport must be valid for at least six months from the date of your arrival.